World Airways: History

 The airline received a substantial amount of its business from the military, especially in its role connecting American bases in the U.S. to the Middle East.
 It also thrived on passenger and freight contracts with private organizations, such as the Jacksonville Jaguars of the National Football League, as well as wet leases to other airlines.
 With such wet lease arrangements, World Airways essentially functioned as a cargo airline arm of another airline for whom a separate division would not be an efficient use of resources.

 In 2006, World Airways became a subsidiary of World Air Holdings, Inc. On April 5, 2007, World Airways returned to its Oakland and the San Francisco Bay Area roots where they were headquartered from 1956 to 1987.
 It was later acquired by ATA Holdings, which was renamed Global Aero Logistics, in a transaction valued at $315 million.
 With this, ATA's president, Subodh Karnik became the head of all three certificated airlines autonomous operations, ATA Airlines, North American Airlines, and World Airways.
 In 2007 GAL moved its operation to the World Airways building in Peachtree City, Georgia.
 Robert Binns was named chief executive officer of GAL in April 2008 and Charlie McDonald was named president.
 Larry Montford became COO of World Airways.

-On March 27, 2014, World Airways announced the immediate cessation of all operations.
+On March 27, 2014, World Airways announced the immediate cessation of all operations after its parent company filed for Chapter 11 bankruptcy in 2012 and 2013.
 At the time of its closure, World's fleet consisted of MD-11 trijet aircraft both in freighter and passenger configurations and of 747-400 freighters.

 On November 8, 2017, investment firm 777 Partners, announced it had acquired the intellectual property of World Airways, Inc. and planned to relaunch the airline as a low-cost international carrier with a fleet of Boeing 787 Dreamliners.
 The new airline was to be based in Miami-Dade County, Florida, with Miami International Airport (MIA) and Los Angeles International Airport (LAX) as initial operating hubs.